tommymeyer/js-house-of-bounce/README.txt

-Dopetrope by HTML5 UP
-html5up.net | @ajlkn
+Based on the Dopetrope template by HTML5 UP html5up.net | @ajlkn

 Customized and engineered by Tommy Meyer tommymeyer.net

-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license

 Credits:
   Icons: